Capsela

 Capsela is a construction toy brand consisting primarily of gears and motors in spherical plastic capsules that can be connected to form various static or dynamic toys suitable for land or water.
 The capsules typically have six hollow octagonal connectors protruding, where an octagonal sleeve piece bridges between two capsules.
 The hollow connection pegs on a capsule can have electrical or rotary adapters inside, reaching into the next capsule.
 There are electric motor capsules, gear capsules, switch capsules, pontoon capsules, and others; there are also battery holders, wheels, propellers, impellers, lights, wires, and miscellaneous supporting pieces.

 Capsela products were originally manufactured by the Mitsubishi Pencil Company.
+The series was then licensed out to Play Jour and has since been produced by VTech, Kidology, and other subsidiaries.
+The range was re-released in Japan by Bandai, adding new colors to the basic range of transparent spheres.
+In the U.S., the Capsela line was purchased by Educational Insights, a manufacturer of learning toys and educational materials for school classroom, which has discontinued the line.

 Product line

 Capsela products were originally sold in at least four ranges: